Juanchimienti/interview_challenge/README.md

 # interview_challenge

 ## Short description
 This repo is the solution to an interview challenge.
-The main goal is to generate a setup with mysql nginx and an app that return a list of a particular query.
+The main goal is to generate a setup with mysql, nginx and an app that show the result of a particular query.

 ## Minimun requirements